kean/articles/2021-11-22-api-client.markdown

 ## Final Thoughts

 Before I started using Async/Await in Swift, I thought it was mostly syntax sugar, but oh how wrong I was.
 The way Async/Await is integrated into the language is just brilliant.
 It solves a bunch of common problems in an elegant way and I barely touched the surface in this article.
 For example, I'm particularly excited about the new threading model that can reduce or eliminate timesharing of threads.
 In the future async APIs should be defined exclusively using async functions – bye callbacks, bye `[weak self]`.

+Actors take full advantage of Async/Await and the new threading model.
+It's just as amazing of an addition to the language, and it solves a very common problem.
+It's a bit unfortunate that in the case of the API client, I only used them to move work to the background, but there was no mutable state to protect.

 If you want to learn more about Async/Await and Structured Concurrency, look no further than this year [WWDC session videos](https://developer.apple.com/videos/wwdc2021/).
 They are all fantastically well made, and, if you want to dive a bit deeper, read the Swift Evolution proposals.